MohamedGalal-2/DEPI-Software-Tester-Graduation-Project/README.md

 ## 📌 Project Overview

-This project aims to develop a comprehensive **Automated Testing Framework** for web applications.
-The framework integrates multiple testing tools to perform **UI, API, functional, and performance testing**, ensuring software reliability and efficiency.
+This is a Maven-based automated testing framework designed for UI, Functional, and API testing.
+The framework integrates a variety of testing tools, including Selenium for UI automation, TestNG for test execution and reporting, JMeter for performance testing, Postman for API request validation, and REST Assured for API testing.

+The framework also supports JIRA for test management, ensuring smooth collaboration and tracking of test cases.

 We will be testing the following website: [DemoBlaze](https://www.demoblaze.com/index.html)